ns1017/OllamaTools/README.md

 ## Configuration Notes

 - TTS defaults can be overridden with `tts_settings.json`.
-- `.env` can be added for future Telegram integration but Telegram features are currently commented out.
+- `.env` can be added for Telegram integration but Telegram features aren't fully implimented. i.e sending images, voice recordings, and files
 - Conversation and event logs are written locally by default.

 ## Roadmap Ideas

-- Wake word for speech-to-text
 - DJ mode for playing and queing music
 - Stronger command sandboxing and allowlist-based shell policy
-- Better context pruning and memory management
 - More robust retry and tool-failure classification
 - Cross-platform command abstraction beyond Windows
-- Optional remote control integration (Telegram)
+- Finish remote control integration via Telegram (send/recieve voice is the goal).
+- Image reading (for vision-language models)
+- impliment an audio pipeline for models that support audio injestion for desktop/video and sound files (as opposed to relying on whisper transcription for everything).

 ## License